resgateio/resgate/resprotocol.md

 **Subject**
 `event.<resourceName>.add`

-Add events are sent when a model is added to a [collection](#collection).
+Add events are sent when a value is added to a [collection](#collection).
 MUST NOT be sent on [models](#model).
 The event payload has the following parameters:

 **value**
 [Value](#values) that is added.
-MUST be a model resource referece.
+MUST NOT be a collection reference.

 **idx**
 Zero-based index number of where the value is inserted.